Home

 The Crosbys were members of the First United Methodist Church of Greensburg.
 Bertha was active in the American Legion Auxiliary.

-Rare photograph of Mt.
-Pleasant's Main Street Street
+Rare photograph of Mount Pleasant's Main Street Street

-Dick passed away at age 51 on March 27, 1954.
-He was buried at Mt.
-Pleasant Cemetery.
+For the last two years of his life, Dick suffered from cancer of the rectum.
+He was admitted to Frick Memorial Hospital where he passed away at age 51 on March 27, 1954.
+He was buried at Mount Pleasant Cemetery.

 In 1954, the family moved to nearby Greensburg, Westmoreland County.